MikkelSchubert/adapterremoval/docs/manpage.rst

 Description
 -----------

 :program:`adapterremoval3` removes residual adapter sequences from single-end (SE) or paired-end (PE) FASTQ reads, optionally trimming Ns and low qualities bases and/or merging overlapping paired-end mates into one read.
 Low quality reads are filtered based on the resulting length and the number of ambiguous nucleotides ('N') present following trimming.
 These operations may be combined with simultaneous demultiplexing using 5' barcode sequences.
+Reports containing pre/post-processing statistics and plots in HTML and JSON format are generated after each run.

-Alternatively, ``adapterremoval3`` may attempt to reconstruct a consensus adapter sequences from paired-end data, in order to allow the identification of the adapter sequences originally used.
+Alternatively, ``adapterremoval3`` may perform a read-only analysis of the input data, including the reconstruction of a consensus adapter sequences from paired-end data.

 If you use this program, please cite the paper: